deltachat/deltachat-pages/tr/help.md

 ### What if I expect a message from someone I didn't write to in the past?

-- If a message comes from an unknown contact, it appears as a **request**.
-You need to accept the request before you can reply.
+If a message comes from an unknown contact, it appears as a **request**.

+- You need to **accept** the request before you can reply.

-- You can also "delete" it if you don't want to chat with them for now.
-This does *not* delete the message on the server, only on your device.
-So you can still deal with the message in a different mail app.
+- You can also **delete** it if you don't want to chat with them for now.

 - If you delete a request, future messages from that contact will still appear as message request, so you can change your mind.
-If you really don't want to receive messages from this person, consider *blocking* them.
+If you really don't want to receive messages from this person, consider **blocking** them.

 ### Delta Chat resimleri, videoları ve diğer ekleri destekler mi?